Squarespace Fluid Engine Not Working

 Blocks Will Not Move or Resize

-If blocks are stuck in position and will not respond to dragging, the most common causes are: a stale browser session (refresh the page or clear cache), browser zoom level affecting grid alignment (reset to 100% zoom), or a browser extension interfering with the editor's drag-and-drop functionality.
+If blocks are stuck in position and will not respond to dragging, the most common causes are: a stale browser session (refresh the page or clear cache), browser zoom level affecting grid alignment (reset to 100% zoom), or a browser extension interfering with the editor drag-and-drop functionality.
 Try: refresh the editor, clear browser cache, disable extensions, and test in incognito mode.

 Section Still Using Classic Editor